Saturday, February 15, 2025

 Volcanic Ash at Palmer Lake

-A road cut along the sloutheast side of Palmer Lake consists primarily of angular rocks, but a thick white layer is located below the uppermost layer of angular rocks.
+A road cut along the southeast side of Palmer Lake consists primarily of angular rocks, but a thick white layer is located below the uppermost layer of angular rocks.
 The white layer is volcanic ash.

 Layer of volcanic ash withg talus and scree below and above the ash layer